nextstrain/cli/doc/aws-batch.md

 (In the wizard, delete the pre-filled command, leaving the JSON result as an empty array (`[]`).)

-Choose the job role _NextstrainJobsRole_, which you just created in the IAM roles section above.
+Do not choose any execution role.
+For the job role, choose _NextstrainJobsRole_ which you just created in the IAM roles section above.

 Select the number of desired vCPUs and amount of memory you'd like each Nextstrain build job to have access to.